apache/kudu/faq.md

 By default, HBase uses range based distribution.
 Range based partitioning stores ordered values that fit within a specified range of a provided key contiguously on disk.
-Range based partitioning is efficient when there are arge numbers of concurrent small queries, as only servers in the cluster that have values within the range specified by the query will be recruited to process that query.
+Range based partitioning is efficient when there are large numbers of concurrent small queries, as only servers in the cluster that have values within the range specified by the query will be recruited to process that query.
 Range partitioning is susceptible to hotspots, either because the key(s) used to